jeanremy/favicon-photoshop-script/readme.md

 *How to use*:
 -	Open a vectorial graphic.
--	File
+-	> File
--	Script
+-	> Script
--	Browse
+-	> Browse
+-	Then select the jsx file

 Then copy it to your index file: